-Contributions expected in 2025 (in millions of EUR) 34 Regulatory framework Pension plans are registered in collective labour agreements and incorporated into a set of regulations.
-Annual reporting of funding levels to supervisory authorities (FSMA/NBB).
-Any underfunding must be reported immediately to the supervisory authorities.
-Risks for KBC Investment risk and inflation risk.
-ALM policy The hedging portfolio hedges against interest rate risk and inflation risk using interest rate swaps.
-The return portfolio aims to generate an extra return.
-Plan amendments A new version of the employer-funded defined contribution plan was introduced on 1 January 2019.
-All employees who had been signed up to the defined benefit plan were given the one-time option of switching to this new plan.
-New employees are signed up to the employer-funded defined contribution plan.
-Curtailments and settlements Not applicable.
-Discounting method Based on quotes for various time buckets of AA-rated corporate bonds.
-The derived bond yields are converted into a zero coupon curve.
-Key actuarial assumptions Average discount rate 3.10% Expected rate of salary increase 2.47% Expected inflation rate 2.16% Expected rate of increase in pensions - Weighted average duration of the obligations 10 years Impact of changes in the assumptions used in the actuarial calculation of the retirement benefit obligations Increase in the retirement benefit obligations on 31-12-2024 consequent on: a decrease of 1% in the discount rate 10.98% an increase of 1% in the expected inflation rate 8.69% an increase that is 1% higher than the expected real increase in salary 11.54% an increase of one year in life expectancy - The impact of the following assumptions has not been calculated: Decreasing mortality rates.
-Pension benefits are paid out in capital, so longevity risk is immaterial.
-Staff turnover rates: the impact of the changes remains limited.
-Additional information on retirement benefit obligation s: DEFINED CONTRIBUTION PLANS, KBC pension fund Contributions expected in 2025 (in millions of EUR) 51 Regulatory framework Pursuant to the Belgian Supplementary Pensions Act, the employer must guarantee a minimum return of 2.50% on employee and employer contributions in 2025.
+The impact of the following assumptions has not been calculated:

+Decreasing mortality rates: pension benefits are paid out in capital, so longevity risk is immaterial.
+Staff turnover rates: the the sensitivity of the changes due to

+KBC pension fund Contributions expected in 2025 (in millions of EUR) 29 Regulatory framework Pursuant to the Belgian Supplementary Pensions Act, the employer must guarantee a minimum return of 2,50% on employee and employer contributions of 2025.
 Risks for KBC Investment risk.
 Valuation Retirement benefit obligations are measured on the basis of the accrued benefits on the reporting date, making a projection of these benefits (at the rate of interest guaranteed by law) until the expected age of retirement, and discounting the resulting benefits.
-KBC offers two types of defined contribution plan: one that is financed through employee contributions and one through employer contributions.
-The valuation of retirement benefit obligations for the employer-funded defined contribution plan takes account of future contributions.
-However, it is not taken into account for the valuation of the employee-funded defined contribution plan, because the employer's obligation for that plan only relates to the guaranteed minimum interest rate.
+KBC has two types of defined contribution plan: one that is financed through employee contributions and one through employer contributions.
+The value of the employer-funded DC plan takes account of future contributions in the projection, whereas the value of the employee-funded DC plan doesn't as the obligation of the employer in the employee-funded DC plan only relates to the guaranteed interest.
 Discounting method Based on quotes for various time buckets of AA-rated corporate bonds.
-The derived bond yields are converted into a zero coupon curve.
-Key actuarial assumptions Average discount rate 3.30% Weighted average duration of the obligations 15 years Impact of changes in the assumptions used in the actuarial calculation of the retirement benefit obligations Increase in the retirement benefit obligations on 31-12-2024 consequent on: a decrease of 1% in the discount rate 17.99%
+The resulting yield curve is converted into a zero coupon curve.
+Key actuarial assumptions Average discount rate 3.30% Weighted average duration of the obligations 15 years Impact of changes in the assumptions used in the actuarial calculation retirement benefit obligations Increase in the retirement benefit obligations on 31-12-2024 conseque of the a decrease of 1% in the discount rate 17.99%